 If you’re one of those individuals who feels stuck and is wondering “how do I get off Suboxone if I don’t like either of those options?”, we hear you and there is an answer.
 There’s another option that most people aren’t aware of.
 It’s called NAD+ therapy.
 NAD+ (nicotinamide adenine dinucleotide) is a molecule present in all of our cells.
 It has many important functions such as energy production in the mitochondria, DNA repair, gene expression, etc.

 In terms of opiate addiction (including Suboxone), replenishment of NAD+levels through intravenous therapy helps people detox from opiates with minimal withdrawal symptoms.
 NAD also reduces cravings, and increases energy and mood.

 The NAD Treatment Center Detox Method™ offers advanced treatments and technologies to support detox from Suboxone in a natural way.

 BR+ protocols for IV NAD+ helps to restore the brain on a cellular level, helping to reduce cravings and withdrawal symptoms.

 The BRIDGE is an FDA-approved device that sends gentle electrical stimulation to the brain to decrease pain sensation during withdrawal and the fear of pain.

 VIVITROL is a non-addictive, monthly injection that stops the pleasure feelings associated with opiates and alcohol.

-Transformational counseling with Dr. Aimie and her team provides psychological support and a long-term plan for recovery.
+Transformational counseling with the Doctor’s team provides psychological support and a long-term plan for recovery.